zotonic/zotonic/doc/manuals/datamodel/resources.rst

 A rsc record can become an user by adding the user's credentials to this table.
 A single user can have multiple kinds of credentials, think of his/her username, openid uri etc. A user doesn't necessarily be a person.

-See also: :ref:`model-identity`.
+.. seealso:: :ref:`model-identity`.

 Deleted resources